lakshanx/bootstrap4/README.md

 # bootstrap4

-Go to projects-scss directory & `npm install` to add Dart Sass & Bootstrap packages.
+Go to the relevent sub-directory within `projects-standalone` directory & `npm install` to add Sass.

+Each project's packages are managed independently.

 Run `npm run sass-watch` to compile & watch for scss changes.